tligorio/rhinomcp/README.md

 - **Document inspection**: Get detailed information about the current Rhino document

 > [!NOTE]
-> So far the tool only supports creating Boxes or Spheres for proof of concept.
+> So far the tool only supports creating primitive objects for proof of concept.
 More geometries will be added in the future.
+> Supported objects: Point, Line, Polyline, Curve, Box, Sphere

 ## Components